Wildblazz/tinder-cloud-gitops/README.md

 ### Overview

 GitOps repository for Tinder-Cloud microservices deployment using ArgoCD.
-This repository contains Kubernetes manifests, ArgoCD applications, and deployment configurations for the distributed dating platform backend.
+This repository contains Kubernetes manifests, ArgoCD applications, and deployment configurations for the distributed dating platform backend

 ### Repository Purpose